 The Information Memorandum has been sent to you in an electronic form.
-You are reminded that documents transmitted via this medium may be altered or changed during the process of electronic transmission and consequently none of Credit Suisse Group AG, the Managers nor any person who controls them nor any director, officer, employee nor agent of it nor any affiliate of any such person accepts any liability or responsibility whatsoever in respect of any difference between the Information Memorandum distributed to you in electronic format and the hard copy version available to you on request from the Managers.
+You are reminded that documents transmitted via this medium may be altered or changed during the process of electronic transmission and consequently neither Credit Suisse Group AG, nor the Managers nor any person who controls any of them nor any of their respective directors, officers, employees or agents nor any affiliate of any such person accepts any liability or responsibility whatsoever in respect of any difference between the Information Memorandum distributed to you in electronic format and the hard copy version available to you on request from the Managers.